devopswroclaw/devopswroclaw/ideas_for_presentations.md

 - Introduction to Mesos and Marathon – M.Ł.@Opera
 - Linux, Docker and GitLabCI CI – Ł.H.@RST
 - systemd primer: bin, unit-files, nspawn, journald and sd-notify for systemd application integration – M.L.@Ocado
+- Advanced Mesos and Marathon: monitoring, load balancing, live demo – M.Ł.@Opera
+- Monitoring as a Service: fault detection with sensu and puppet – T.T.@Gigaset

 Talks we would like to hear
 ===========================